ShaunFerris/Coding-Note-Taking/Webdev/Webdev - FSO - User administration.md

         important: false,
       },
       {
-        content: 'The most important operations of HTTP protocol are GET and POST',
+        content: 'The most important operations of HTTP are GET and POST',
         important: true,
       },
     ],